Skip to main content

 • Participate in a faith community that is supportive of your spiritual growth and mental health.
 If you have questions about your faith journey, consider talking about it with Campus Ministries.

 • Be a helper to someone else!
-Support a friend in quarantine, volunteer for a cause you believe in, or simply make a point of smiling at others.
+Support a friend, volunteer for a cause you believe in, or simply make a point of smiling at others.
 Don’t forget to keep healthy boundaries and practice your own self-care along the way.
 If you’re looking for tips on talking about mental health with a friend, check out the videos at Seize the Awkward.

 • To stay safe when interacting with others in-person, follow CDC recommendations regarding COVID-19.
 If you have not yet been fully vaccinated against the virus, talk to your doctor about next steps for getting protected.